Travel Nurse Stories: I Wept Openly in Gratitude

-I attended college in St. Louis, Mo. and am proud to have been a nurse for 30 yrs.
-I started traveling in 1990, and had done about three contracts when I met a man in Ft.
+I attended college in St. Louis, Missouri, and am proud to have been a nurse for 30 years.
+I started traveling in 1990 and had done about three contracts when I met a man in Ft.
 Lauderdale, Florida.
 We subsequently married and I stopped traveling.
 When we parted in 2000, I started traveling again.
-This past year, I met my man, Rick, in Albuquerque, New Mexico and will be married again but this time I won’t stop traveling because he’s going to travel with me!
+This past year, I met my man, Rick, in Albuquerque, New Mexico, and will be married again but this time I won’t stop traveling because he’s going to travel with me!
 He’s a retired high school teacher/coach/bodybuilder who will love hitting the road with me and oh, by the way, he said he would be my personal trainer.

 You never know what GOD has around the corner for you but I’m going to keep traveling and find out!

 I can’t say enough about the people at Travel Nurse Across America.
 They’ve made everything easy as I go from one assignment to the next; and have the most heart and love as any organization I’ve experienced.
-I especially want to give kudos to Derek, my Recruiter, for his professionalism, guidance and compassion.
+I especially want to give kudos to Derek, my nurse recruiter, for his professionalism, guidance, and compassion.
 He’s a rare guy.
-I will spend a few more years traveling and doing it with Travel Nurse!
+I will spend a few more years traveling and doing it with TNAA!

 Read Similar Traveler Stories: